bustardcelly/cucumberjs-browser/README.md

 _Default:_ __/browser-cukes__

 ### template
 The default template to use in generating the main task-runner page.
+Most likely you will want to provide your own custom template that also loads your projects libraries and stylesheets.
+There is a default template that should be used as an example of what is required to properly run the specs in a browser.

 _Default:_ [/template/cucumber-testrunner.template](https://github.com/bustardcelly/cucumberjs-browser/blob/master/template/cucumber-testrunner.template)